ErickOF/ErickOF/README.md

 ### **About myself:**
 * I love to learn about anything (physics, maths, chemistry, astronomy, biology, culture, history, languages, sports, art, music, and so on) 😊
-* I'm trying to write my own [blog](https://erickof.medium.com/) about Computer Engineering stuff, and maybe artificial intelligence in the future, but there's a lot of work to do...
+* I'm trying to write my own blogs in [Medium](https://erickof.medium.com/) and [DEV](https://dev.to/erickof) about Computer Engineering stuff, and maybe artificial intelligence in the future, but there's a lot of work to do...
 * My native language is Spanish, but I'm learning English and French (German...
 German is in stand by or something like that 😂).

 <details>